 There will be bumps along the way between your visits to the beach, bar and immigration office (sometimes the bumps will be at the beach, bar and immigration office).
-Expat life is what you make it here in the Land of Smiles.
+Expat life is what you make of it here in the Land of Smiles.
 Moaning about it never helps but accepting the bumps is part of the adventure.
 Here are our Top Ten Hard Truths for expats in Thailand.

-One way or the other you will need to keep your paperwork up to date as the fines for over-stays and visa problems can be quite aggressive and difficult to negotiate your way around these days.
+One way or the other you will need to keep your paperwork up to date as the fines and penalties for over-stays and visa problems can be quite harsh and difficult to negotiate your way around these days.
 There’s plenty of good information on the net about visas but, despite what you read, interpretation may be different on the day you visit the local office and depending who you end up speaking too.

 At the end of the day, ask yourself how difficult is it for Thai citizens to live in your country…

-If you are running a business in Thailand you’ll be invited more often than if you’re just living the single life here.
-Be shocked, be angry, be determined to point out your isses with corruption – it’s not going to change a system that has been in place for generations and unlikely to change much during your time in the Kingdom.
+If you are running a business in Thailand you’ll be invited to ‘contribute’ more often than if you’re just living the single life here.
+Be shocked, be angry, be determined to point out your distaste about corruption – it’s not going to change a system and business culture that’s been in place for generations.
+It’s also unlikely to change much during your time in the Kingdom.

 Speaking of business…

 Thais and Thai bureaucracy loves paperwork.
 You will be bewildered by the amount of paperwork generated for the most simple tasks.
 We’ve decided that there must be a huge building somewhere in Thailand that just holds mountains of paperwork that will never, ever be seen again.
 Despite computers, modern banking and the concept of the ‘paperless office’, you will see paperwork generated at the expense of perfectly good trees in quantities difficult to fathom.